Jamesits/docker-meow/README.md

 # docker-meow
-The ultimate auto-proxy solution, now on Docker!
+~~The ultimate auto-proxy solution, now on Docker!~~

+Meow original repository has been removed, so this won't work either.
+Regards to anyone who has tried fighting Internet censorship.

 ## Usage
 Set ENV `PROXY=protocol://username@password:example.name:port` and you are ready to go.